Zbeyer/trf/Studies/Hanukkah.md

 I think Hanukka is a Christian holiday:
 - The attendent that lights the other candles is like Christ who gives us light.

+It is in the middle:
+> Revelation 1:13
+> and in the midst of the seven lampstands One like the Son of Man, clothed with a garment down to the feet and girded about the chest with a golden band.